 The European School of Brussels II is part of a network of 14 European Schools, which are committed to fostering a strong sense of European identity.
 ESBII’s partnership with News Decoder will help the school increase its international focus.

 News Decoder launched a two-year pilot program in 2015, and began working with 14 founding member schools in 2017, when it launched its inaugural program.
 News Decoder is delighted to have grown the size of its academic network and deepened its engagement with faculty and students in the ensuing years.

-Savannah Jenkins is News-Decoder’s Communications Manager.
-A dual American-British citizen, she completed a double major in International and Comparative Politics, History, Law and Society at the American University of Paris.
-She initially joined News-Decoder in 2018 and has experience working for non-profit and for-profit organizations.
-Jenkins recently completed a stint volunteering in Greece, where she provided emergency relief to refugees.
+Savannah Jenkins was News-Decoder’s Communications Manager in 2018 and again in 2019-20.
+A dual American-British citizen, she completed a double major in International and Comparative Politics, History, Law and Society at the American University of Paris and will be starting a master’s program in Global Media Studies in Paris this fall.
+She has experience working for non-profit and for-profit organizations.
+Jenkins recently volunteered in Greece, where she provided emergency relief to refugees.